Locksley3D/CO-Team-5/README.md

 # CO-Team-5
-Project Files for Combinational Optimazation for UOWM
+Project Files for Combinational Optimization for UOWM